Volume 9, Issue 4

 Abstract: A process has been developed for converting an irrigation project presently being operated by the government (agency-managed irrigation system) to a farmermanaged irrigation system.
 This joint management turnover process has three phases: (1) initial organization; (2) joint management agreement; and (3) joint management implementation.
 Maintenance and operation (M&O) guidelines are provided for achieving turnover of system management to farmers.

-LA GRANDE RIVIÉRE: ‘IN ACCORD WITH ITS ENVIRONMENT’, A CASE STUDY (pp. 387-409)
+LA GRANDE RIVIÈRE: ‘IN ACCORD WITH ITS ENVIRONMENT’, A CASE STUDY

-Gaétan Guertin, Claude Demers and Martin Pérusse, Hydro-Québec, Montreal, Canada
+Gaétan Guertin, Claude Demers and Martin Pérusse

-Abstract: The La Grande Riviére hydroelectric complex in the James Bay region has now been operational for more than 15 years.
+Abstract: The La Grande Rivière hydroelectric complex in the James Bay region has now been operational for more than 15 years.
 Numerous environmental monitoring programmes have been implemented to learn from that project.
 This article reviews the evolution of the newly created environments and their effects on wildlife and habitats.
 It also examine the modification to land use and the socio-cultural repercussions on the Cree communities.

-THE DESIGN OF A REGIONAL MINIMUM RAINGAUGE NETWORK (pp. 411-424)
+THE DESIGN OF A REGIONAL MINIMUM RAINGAUGE NETWORK

-C.P.K.
-Basalirwa, L.J Ogallo and F.M Mutua, Department of Meteorology, University of Nairobi, Kenya
+Department of Meteorology, University of Nairobi, Kenya

 Abstract: This study attempts to design a minimum raingauge network for Uganda.
 Monthly rainfall totals from 102 stations within the period 1940–75 are used.
 Principal component analysis (PCA) was used first to delineate Uganda into homogeneous rainfall subdivisions.
 The station with the highest PCA-derived communality from each group of stations within each subdivision was then chosen to form the minimum network design.
 A minimum network of 14 stations was derived.
 Although less than 50% of the areal rainfall variance was explained in some subdivisions during some rainfall seasons, a minimum network design provides the best climatological data samples that are representative of all the unique rainfall characteristics over the region.

-TOWARDS DETERMINING THE OPTIMAL SIZE OF UNIT IRRIGATION COMMAND AREA (pp. 425-438)
+TOWARDS DETERMINING THE OPTIMAL SIZE OF UNIT IRRIGATION COMMAND AREA

-N.K.
-Tyagia, R.K.
-Kaushalb, Sewa Ramc and R.k.
-Sampathd
+N. K. Tyagia, R. K. Kaushalb, Sewa Ramc and R. K. Sampathd

 a,bCentral Soil Salinity Research Institute, Karnal, India; cDepartment of Irrigation and Drainage Engineering, G.B.
 Pant University of Agriculture and Technology, Pantnagar, India; dDepartment of Agricultural and Resource Economics, Colorado State University, Fort Collins, USA